KTachibanaM/mear/README.md

 ## Motivation
-For indie developers, media encoding can be expensive.
+For indie hackers, media encoding can be expensive.
 You need to either.

 * use a cloud encoding service, which can be expensive (see [pricing comparison](#pricing-comparison))
 * keep a powerful VPS instance always-on, which is expensive if you don't fully utilize it